Construction details and specifications can be downloaded on the Capital Improvement Program (CIP) downloads webpage.

-To get a copy of a plat or construction plans please contact the CIP Department at (972) 721-2768 or email[email protected] Opens a New Window. .
-These copies can be delivered electronically at no charge or hard copies can be made at $3 per sheet.
+To get a copy of a plat or construction plans please contact the CIP Department at (972) 721-2768 or email@example.com@cityofirving.org Opens a New Window. .
+These copies can be delivered electronically at no charge or hard copies can be made at City Hall.

-The elevation certificate is used to certify building elevations in conjunction with obtaining a Letter of Map Amendment (LOMA) or a Letter of Map Revision-F (LOMR-F).
+The elevation certificate is used to certify building elevations in conjunction with obtaining a Letter of Map Amendment (LOMA) or a Letter of Map Revision-F (LOMR-F) to remove a structure from the flood plain.
 It is also used to rate post FIRM building construction by the Federal Emergency Management Agency (FEMA).
-The elevation certificate can be download from FEMA at Elevation Certificate Opens a New Window. .
-A surveyor will do the field work and when complete, the City of Irving receives the form and submits it to FEMA.
+The elevation certificate can be download from FEMA at: Elevation Certificate Opens a New Window. .
+Property owner will then hire a surveyor to do the field work and when complete, the City of Irving receives the form and submits it to FEMA.
+(See Flood Plain)

 The contractor is allowed to stockpile equipment and materials on the construction site in the amount as to not cause delays in construction.

 Prior to any construction or development a project is surveyed.
 The City of Irving has a survey crew and surveys some of its proposed projects.
 Other projects use private surveyors.
 The survey will include paint markings, stakes and flags.
 This survey could be done for a city project or for any one of the franchise companies.
-To inquire about city projects call (972) 721-2611 or visit the CIP Projects web page.
+To inquire about city projects call (972) 721-2611.

-To determine if your property is in a flood plain go to FEMA's mapping center at msc.fema.gov/portal Opens a New Window.
+To determine if your property is in a flood plain, go to FEMA's mapping center at MSC.FEMA.gov/portal.

 You can input the address and produce a Flood Insurance Rate Map (FIRM) for the specified property.
-If you need assistance with this please contact the CIP Department at (972) 721-2768.
+If you need assistance with this please contact the CIP Department at firstname.lastname@example.org.
 The 100-year flood zone is not based on years as the name implies but is a 1 percent chance that any rainfall event will produce that amount of rain.
 The FIRM is used by mortgage and insurance companies to determine if flood insurance is required.
+(See Elevation Certificate)

 Flooding issues are a major concern for the City of Irving.
-Areas of flooding should be reported to the Flood Plain Manager at (972) 721-3721.
-These events are documented and categorized so that resources can be planned.
-Some solutions may be as simple as removing debris to allow better flow and others will be long-term planning and budgeting.
+Areas of flooding should be reported to the Municipal Drainage Utility (MDU) at Drainage@cityofirving.org or at (972) 721-4760.
+These events are documented and categorized so that resources can be properly allocated to address each situation.
+Some solutions may be as simple as removing debris to allow better flow and others will require long-term planning and budgeting.

 Franchise utilities are those utilities that are not City of Irving and have an agreement with the city to use right-of-way for there infrastructure.
 These include electricity, phone, cable and gas.
 The franchise utility companies also do construction in the public right-of-way.
 For questions or concerns about their construction projects, please contact the respective company.
 The most common of these are: